 All care has been taken to ensure information about these biosecurity arrangements is complete.
 International aircraft operators should be aware that, as well as complying with MPI's biosecurity requirements, they'll also have to meet requirements of other border agencies like the New Zealand Customs Service (Customs).

-All overseas flights, including commercial airlines, corporate, freight, courier, charter, private craft, and military flights, must land in New Zealand at a Place of First Arrival (POFA) airport that is approved for the type of aircraft, number of passengers, and type of cargo that will be arriving.
+All overseas flights, including commercial airlines, corporate, freight, courier, charter, private craft, and military flights, must land in New Zealand at an approved place of first arrival (PoFA) airport.

-A number of airports in the North and South Islands of New Zealand are approved as POFA.
+A number of airports in the North and South Islands of New Zealand are approved as POFAs.
 They include air force military bases, international airports, and domestic airports.
-Some POFA-approved airports are restricted for military personnel and operations only.
+Some PoFA-approved airports are restricted for military personnel and operations only.
 Other airports may have passenger number limits.
 Only 3 airports are approved to accept commercial cargo, including pets – Auckland, Wellington, and Christchurch.

 Prior approval needed to arrive elsewhere